onera/Cassiopee/Generator/doc/source/Generator.rst

     :param a:  input volume or surface mesh
     :type  a:  array or pyTree
+    :param method: method of volumes computation (0 or 1). method = 1 only for 3D NGons
+    :type method: int
+    :param tol: tolerance used within internal routines when method = 1
+    :type tol: float
     :return: modified reference copy of a
     :rtype: array or pyTree